ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

   - Bias is introduced when subjects are lost to follow-up over the course of the study.
 This could be through moving away, dying, or other factors.
 When the exposure of interest has stronger correlation with a factor that causes loss to follow-up, the bias increases.

-  - Cohort studies are expensive and take time
+  - Cohort studies are expensive and take time.

 Note that with a longer latency period of the disease or outcome under investigation, potential for loss to follow-up increases, along with the time